Offices worldwide

 The investor or their lawyer signs the presale agreement and makes an advanced payment of 10% of the price.
 The lawyer will also register a caution against the property to restrict any dealings with it without the purchaser’s consent.

-4. Closing the deal.
 The investor transfers the remaining 90% of the property cost and pays the required taxes and fees.
 Then the transaction is recorded and registered at the Land Registry Department.

 Upon purchasing real estate, buyers pay a stamp duty of 2.5% of the property value.
 Another 1—3.5% goes to legal support and fees.
 The property transfer tax is not levied.